ealpizarp/Climate-Crawler/README.md

 ## Hadoop

 Hadoop is used for processing and storing data of the web crawler output in the HDFS, map reduce jobs are made in a high level python api for hadoop called pydoop.
-The map reduce jobs are:
+The map reduce jobs for every variable are:

 1. The 10 countries with the highest overall averages
 2. The 10 countries with the lowest overall averages